yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/async-replication.md

 ## xCluster replication

-xCluster replication is YugabyteDB's implementation of asynchronous replication.
+xCluster replication is YugabyteDB's implementation of asynchronous replication for disaster recovery.
 It allows you to set up one or more unidirectional replication _flows_ between universes.
-Note that xCluster can only be used to replicate between primary clusters in two different universes;
-it cannot be used to replicate between clusters in the same universe.
-(See [universe versus
-cluster](../../concepts/universe#universe-vs-cluster) for more on the distinction between universes and clusters.)
+Note that xCluster can only be used to replicate between primary clusters in two different universes; it cannot be used to replicate between clusters in the same universe.
+(See [universe versus cluster](../../concepts/universe#universe-vs-cluster) for more on the distinction between universes and clusters.)